illinois-cs241/illinois-cs241.github.io/_pages/application.md

 - Web and Coursebook Development

 All positions require dedicated people who have a passion for teaching system programming.
 Those who submit a promising application will be offered an interview.
 We also want to be completely transparent about what we look in our applicants.
 We are not simply looking for A+ students.
 A good grade is neither necessary nor sufficient to be a good course assistant.
-Finally, we expect everyone on course staff to contribute regularly to Piazza, to help answer student questions.
-You _must_ have a primary role to be accepted, but secondary roles are optional.
+We expect everyone on course staff to contribute regularly to Piazza, to help answer student questions.
+You _must_ have a primary role to be considered, but secondary roles are optional.
+The reason we have secondary roles is so each member on staff has a few main responsibilities, and can operate knowing that other aspects of the course are being managed by people specifically tasked to do so.
+This lets each area of course staff get individual attention which enables visible improvements from semester-to-semester.

 Things we look for in our application: